cs01/pyxtermjs/README.md

 ## Installation

 ### Option 1
-This option installs system-wide or to your virtual environment.
-Should probably only be used if you're using a virtual environment.
+Run pyxtermjs with no commitment in an ephemeral environment with [pipx](https://github.com/cs01/pipx)
 ```
-pip install pyxtermjs
+pipx pyxtermjs
 pyxtermjs  # run it from anywhere
 ```

 ### Option 2
 This option installs system-wide and isolates all of pyxterm.js's dependencies, guaranteeing there are no dependency version conflicts.
-Requires [pipsi](https://github.com/mitsuhiko/pipsi) to be installed.
+Requires [pipx](https://github.com/cs01/pipx)to be installed.
 ```
-pipsi install pyxtermjs
+pipx install pyxtermjs
 pyxtermjs  # run it from anywhere
 ```